 SIMON FRASER / RNC, NEWCASTLE / SCIENCE PHOTO LIBRARY SIMON FRASER / RNC, NEWCASTLE / SCIENCE PHOTO LIBRARY

 Blood vessel tumour.
-Coloured magnetic resonance imaging (MRI) head scan showing an arteriovenous malformation (AVM, green).
-The AVM is in the brain (mainly red & dark brown) of a 20-year-old patient in this sagittal (vertical) image.
-This benign (non-cancerous) tumour, also known as an arteriovenous angioma, is formed from a clump of distended blood vessels.
+Coloured angiogram (X-ray) of an arteriovenous malformation (AVM) or arterio- venous angioma in the brain of 21-year-old man.
+This type of benign (non-cancerous) tumour is formed from a clump of distended blood vessels.
 It may compress the brain, resulting in epilepsy, or cause a haemorrhage if a vessel bursts.
-AVMs are surgically removed or destroyed by radiotherapy.
-MRI scans produce slice images through tissues using a powerful magnet and pulses of radio waves.
+For these reasons, the AVM may be surgically removed or destroyed by radiotherapy.
+The blood vessels have been injected with a contrast medium so they can be seen on the X-ray.

 Model release not required.
 Property release not required.